tldr-pages/tldr/pages/common/duplicity.md

 # duplicity

-> Creates incremental, compressed, encrypted, and versioned backups and optionally uploads them to a variety of backend services.
+> Creates incremental, compressed, encrypted and versioned backups and optionally uploads them to a variety of backend services.

 - Backup a folder via ftps to a remote machine, encrypting with a password: